“It is through trials and tribulations that you shall find the products that best suit thy curls.” -Karleezy 3:18

 When I first restored my curls I didn’t know exactly what products to use, so I settled for $2 conditioners and thought they functioned as a styling product.
 Whenever I wanted to “moisturize” my curls, I would just add more and more conditioner to my hair.
 I would invest in those large combo TRESemmé bottles of conditioner which clearly had all the chemicals (and no purpose of styling) my curls didn’t need.

 After researching and trying dozens of products, it took me a very long time to find the products that best suit my curl type.
 I guess I’m picky when it comes to my wash-and-gos; I hate it when my hair still looks wet and droopy after many hours of drying.
 Instead, I prefer it fluffy, big, and a little bit frizzy.
-(Besides, my round shape and layers don’t really allow for anything less.)
+(My round shape and layers don’t really allow for anything less.)

 When searching for the best products for your curls, you must take these things into account:

 - How you want your hair to look when it dries

 - Smell (This is actually a concern for many)

 The reason I mention brand names is because although there are a lot of good products out there without famous names, you want to stick to the products that will give you effective results.

 A lot of curl experts will tell you to stick to one product line when it comes to products.
 While this is mostly true, you can experiment with what you see works best for you.
 For my personal hair routine, I use the following brands for each purpose: L’Oréal- shampoo, Renpure- conditioner, Marc Anthony True Professional- styling cream, and I love how my curls look every single time.
 It might take a few trials to see what works for you but it will all be worth it once you find a consistent routine and products.